anti-duhring/selenajs/README.md

 We then create a Selena instance and add the test to it using the `addAllTests()` method.
 Finally, we call `run()` to execute all the tests in the instance.

 ## Creating Tests
 To create a new test in Selena, you need to create a new `Test` object and give it a name and category.
-You can then define a test function that uses a Selenium WebDriver instance to perform one or more actions, and call the `passed()` or `failed()` methods to indicate whether the test has passed or failed.
+You can then define a test function that uses a SelenaDriver instance to perform one or more actions, and call the `passed()` or `failed()` methods to indicate whether the test has passed or failed.

 Here's an example of how to create a new test in Selena:
 ```javascript